gozdeorhan/GibberishOrGenuine/README.md

 ## English
 This project is done in order to propose a solution to distinguish junk words from genuine words.
-The algorithm works based on **4 rules** and utilizes a .csv file as a genuine English word dictionary.
+The algorithm works based on **4 rules** and utilizes a .csv file as a genuine English word dictionary (21666 words).
 The algorithm has an average accuracy rate of **84.68%**, which is significantly high.

 ### Rules
 - If a word contains non-alpha character after leading and trailing characters are removed, it is junk.